bborn/communityengine/README.markdown

 To create a theme:

-1. Add a 'themes' directory in `RAILS_ROOT` with the following structure:
+1. Add a 'themes' directory in `Rails.root` with the following structure:

-		/RAILS_ROOT
+		/Rails.root
 		  /themes
 		    /your_theme_name
 		      /views